Ben Sasse: Early career

 From September 1994 to November 1995, Sasse worked as an associate consultant at the management consulting firm Boston Consulting Group.
 For the next year, he served as consultant/executive director for Christians United For Reformation (CURE).
 During his tenure, CURE merged with the Alliance of Confessing Evangelicals (ACE), and Sasse became executive director of ACE in Anaheim, California.

-From January 2004 to January 2005, Sasse served as chief of staff for the Office of Legal Policy and as a part-time assistant professor at the University of Texas at Austin, commuting to Austin to teach.
+From January 2004 to January 2005, Sasse served as chief of staff for the Justice Department's Office of Legal Policy and as a part-time assistant professor at the University of Texas at Austin, commuting to Austin to teach.
 Sasse left the Department of Justice to serve as chief of staff to Representative Jeff Fortenberry from January to July 2005.

 Sasse then advised the United States Department of Homeland Security on national security issues from July to September 2005 as a consultant.
 He moved to Austin, Texas, to resume his professorship full-time from September 2005 to December 2006.

 From December 2006 to December 2007, Sasse served as counselor to the secretary at the United States Department of Health and Human Services (HHS) in Washington, D.C., advising the secretary on a broad spectrum of health policy issues, from healthcare access to food safety and security.

 In July 2007, President George W. Bush nominated Sasse to the post of assistant secretary for planning and evaluation in the U.S. Department of Health and Human Services.
 The Senate confirmed him in December 2007 and he served until the end of the Bush administration, in January 2009.
 While at HHS, Sasse took an unpaid leave from the University of Texas.

 During 2009, Sasse advised private equity clients and health care investors and taught at the University of Texas.
 In October 2009, he officially joined the Lyndon B. Johnson School of Public Affairs Center for Politics and Governance as a fellow, before being appointed president of Midland University.
 While at Texas, he was critical of Obama-era proposals to expand public health care programs.
 He criticized public-option proposals as a step toward single-payer health insurance and health-care rationing.
 He supported a plan to lower the cost of Medicare by raising the eligibility age and cutting benefits.
 He also coauthored a paper proposing limits to Medicaid reimbursements for hospital care for the uninsured.